zaproxy/zaproxy-website/site/content/faq/what-calls-home-does-zap-make.md

 ##  Silent Mode

-Starting from ZAP 2.8.0 the '-silent' command line option can be used to prevent ZAP from making any 'calls home'.
+Starting from ZAP 2.8.0 the `-silent` command line option can be used to prevent ZAP from making any 'calls home'.
 If you explicitly ask ZAP to check for updates then it will still call the Check for Updates service.

-Note that some third party add-ons may not obey the '-silent' option.
+Note that some third party add-ons may not obey the `-silent` option.

 This FAQ will be updated to detail any of the add-ons in the [ZAP Marketplace](/addons/) that fall into this category.